larkintuckerllc/aws-architect-associate/2/2.4/rds/README.md

 -AWS-[High Availability (Multi-AZ) for Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html)

+**note:** A Cloud Guru: Backend are restores use backup.
+You can force failover by rebooting.

 ### Read Replicas

 > Amazon RDS uses the MariaDB, MySQL, Oracle, PostgreSQL, and Microsoft SQL Server DB engines' built-in replication functionality to create a special type of DB instance called a read replica from a source DB instance.
 Updates made to the source DB instance are asynchronously copied to the read replica.
 You can reduce the load on your source DB instance by routing read queries from your applications to the read replica.
 Using read replicas, you can elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.